mrc-ide/covid19-forecasts-orderly/README.md

 This is an [`orderly`](https://github.com/vimc/orderly) project.
 The directories are:

 * `src`: create new reports here
-* `archive`: versioed results of running your report
+* `archive`: versioned results of running your report
 * `data`: copies of data used in the reports

 Each step of the analysis is an orderly task and corresponds to a